 It’s a new year and you’re looking for new team members!
 Soft skills have never been so important and talked about.
 It’s time to focus on what really matters and hone in your efforts to find the most capable person for the job.
 Seems easier said than done, right?
 What if you tried refocusing your efforts on some skills that say a lot but are not heavily focused on?
 Soft skills are the key to your team’s success!

 Many schools are starting to catch on here, finally!
 Among arithmetic and reading and writing, soft skills that show how capable an individual is are being taught and included in curriculums across the globe.
-This is amazing news and that main reason why is without the proper skill sets to communicate the technical skills candidates have, they will be grossly overlooked.
+This is amazing news!
+Without the proper skill sets to communicate the technical skills candidates have, they will be grossly overlooked.
+Check out some of the most important soft skills to look for as you hire:

 So, what is emotional intelligence?
 Is it an intelligent person who knows how to handle him/herself in front of others?
 Is is someone that is highly emotional?
 This could be a confusing thing for a hiring manager to focus on when all they really want is to hire someone who will fit the bill.